BBGI

-BBGI Global Infrastructure is a Luxembourg-based publicly listed investment company dedicated to infrastructure investments.
-It has headquarters in Luxembourg.
-It was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index until it was acquired by Boswell Holdings, a company indirectly controlled by British Columbia Investment Management Corporation, in May 2025.
+BBGI Global Infrastructure is a Luxembourg-based investment company dedicated to infrastructure investments.
+Until 2025, it was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index.

+On June 23, 2025, it was announced that the firm had been acquired by the British Columbia Investment Management Corporation (BCI) for £1 billion.

 History

-Established in 2011, as Bilfinger Berger Global Infrastructure, the company was formed under the management of Frank Schramm and Duncan Ball, who were both managers previously employed by the investment arm of Bilfinger Berger.
+Established in 2011 as Bilfinger Berger Global Infrastructure, it was formed under the management of Frank Schramm and Duncan Ball, who were both managers previously employed by the investment arm of Bilfinger Berger.
 It adopted the name BBGI SICAV SA in 2014 before renaming itself BBGI Global Infrastructure.

-In February 2025, Boswell Holdings, a company indirectly controlled by British Columbia Investment Management Corporation, offered to acquire the company for circa £1.06 billion.
-The offer was declared unconditional on 21 May 2025.
+In February 2025, Boswell Holdings, a company indirectly controlled by BCI, offered to acquire the company for approximately £1.06 billion.
+In June, a month after the offer was declared unconditional, BCI completed the purchase.